Ian8VT/Ian8VT.github.io/qgis/lab_final/node_lab.md

 ### Introduction

-This lab page documents the second component of a single lab, for which the first half can be found [here](../lab_final/lab.md).
-An overview of the lab and resources used can be found on the first page of the lab.
+This lab page documents the continuation from a previous lab which can be viewed [here](../lab_final/lab.md).
+An overview of the lab and documentation of resources used can be found on the first page of the lab.
 In this workflow, I analyze to see if there are noticeable infrastructure differences between settlements constructed in wetlands and settlements outside of wetlands in Dar es Salaam, Tanzania.
+To represent this concept, I calculated the average distance of road there is for every intersection.
+I chose this calculation as it is representative of the interconnectedness of the road system.
+A lower value of average road length means that there is a higher proportion of intersections to road length, allowing for more pathfinding options when attempting to transit from one location to another.
+This infrastructure quality is particularly relevant in the flood prone wetlands as it enables alternative forms of movement if certain road segments experience flooding.

 ### Node Connectivity Steps